kvz/ochtra/README.md

  - Works on initial commits
  - Will skip files that are staged to be deleted
  - Will not run when we're not currently on a branch
+ - Can co-exist with your current commit hook, just rename it to `pre-ochtra`
  - Works on filenames with spaces
  - Checks files as staged in Git, not how they're currently saved in your working dir
  - Deals with discrepancies between linters sometimes printing errors on STDOUT vs STDERR